lorenzoscottb/dream_perplexity/README.md

-# Dream Perplexity
+# Dreams Are More "Predictable'' Than You Think

-This repository contains code and data to start an analysis of the perplexity of a collection of dream reports according to GPT2.
+This repository contains code, analysis' notebooks, and data for the [Dreams Are More "Predictable'' Than You Think](https://arxiv.org/abs/2305.05054) preprint.
-The data consists of approximately 20k dream reports handled via [DReAMy](https://github.com/lorenzoscottb/DReAMy)'s datasets.

-The notebook contains the code to collect and analyse the data, while the `.csv` file contains a set of items for which the perplexity was already extracted.